 Chambers welcomes applications from candidates of all backgrounds.
 We pride ourselves on the diversity of our membership and recruit for pupillage solely on the basis of merit.

 Our marking of written applications is an anonymised process, and we mark all applications against the following competencies:

 - Interpersonal / communication skills

 - Interest in Family Law

 Unfortunately, due to the volume of applications we are unable to provide individual feedback to those candidates who are not selected to attend interview.

-Our junior tenants are recruited, with rare exception from our pupils.
+Our junior tenants are recruited, with rare exceptions, from our pupils.
 We typically recruit two pupils with a view to recruiting two junior tenants, subject to merit and the availability of work.

-Given our reputation and the quality of our pupillage training, we have found that those pupils who are not taken on as pupils usually find a third six or tenancy elsewhere.
+Given our reputation and the quality of our pupillage training, we have found that those pupils who are not taken on as tenants usually find a third six or tenancy elsewhere.